ahzia/JS-Todo-list/README.md

 1. Clone the project
   `$ git clone https://github.com/ahzia/Coworking-Space-Directory`
 2. Install dependencies `$ npm install`
-3. If you want to build the project `$ npm start` - this will build the project in /dist folder
+3. If you want to build the project `$ npm run build` - this will build the project in /dist folder
 4. Start the Project `$ npm start` - serve the project in browser

 ### Prerequisites